Jalal-Bagherzadeh/jalal-bagherzadeh.github.io/_pages/Research.md

 ## Works in Progress
 <hr> <!-- This adds a horizontal line below the heading -->

-* State Dependent effect of Inflation on Time Use
+* The State-Dependent Effects of Inflation on Time Use: Evidence from American Time Use Survey
-* Income-Level Differences in Household Responses to Inflation
+* Heterogeneous Household Responses to Inflation: A Decision Tree Approach
 * Old-Age Labor: The Case of an Increasing Intensive Margin (with Ali Jaffri)